smonff/perl-article/perl-article-stackoverflow-july6-2022.md

 While Perl might seem like an outdated scripting language, it still has plenty of relevant uses today.

-If you love UNIX/Linux/BSD like me, then you have definitely learnt Perl and programmed in it.
+If you love Unix/Linux/BSD like me, then you have definitely learnt Perl and programmed in it.
 I am pretty certain you have also used Perl more than once, perhaps several times.
-The language was created in 1987 as a general purpose UNIX scripting language, but has undergone many changes since then (even spawning another programming language, [Raku](https://raku.org)).
+The language was created in 1987 as a general purpose Unix scripting language, but has undergone many changes since then (even spawning another programming language, [Raku](https://raku.org)).